When should you get your child a cellphone?

 According to Common Sense Media, 42% of kids have a smartphone at 10 years old.
 By the time they're 14, 91% have phones.

-Catherine Pearlman, the author of "First Phone: A Child's Guide to Digital Responsibility, Safety and Etiquette," says parents should use a phone that allows them to limit features.
+Catherine Pearlman, the author of "First Phone: A Child's Guide to Digital Responsibility, Safety and Etiquette," says parents should use a phone that allows them to limit features and add access to new features over time.

 "It's developing habit sooner," she said.
 "But it's also learning a little bit at a time, rather than getting your first phone at 13-14 [years old] fully loaded and then trying to learn everything all at once."

-Devorah Heitner, who runs workshops on kids and phones, says parents need to ask themselves some questions.
+Devorah Heitner, who runs workshops on kids and phones, and wrote "Screenwise: Helping Kids Thrive (and Survive) in their Digital World," says parents need to ask themselves some questions.

 "Is your kid impulsive?
 Are they going to blow up their life with a few angry texts?"
 Heitner said.
 "Is your kid able to be honest with you and accountable?"